plcpeople/nodeS7/README.md

 WARNING
 =======
-This is ALPHA CODE and you need to be aware that WRONG VALUES could be written to WRONG LOCATIONS.
 Fully test everything you do.
 In situations where writing to a random area of memory within the PLC could cost you money, back up your data and test this really well.
 If this could injure someone or worse, consider other software.

 Installation
 =======